rustyscreeps/screeps-game-api/bindgen-notes-temp.md

 ## Add some bits to the bot!

-Add the library dependency to the `Cargo.toml`:
+Add the library dependency to the `Cargo.toml` as well as web-sys which is used for console logging hooks:

 ```
 screeps-game-api = { path = "../screeps-game-api" }
+web-sys = { version = "0.3", features = ["console"] }
 ```

 and some lib.rs contents: